DESIGN SYSTEMS DESIGNER

 2.

-For medium-length lists, drag-and-drop is paired with explicit move controls (e.g., move up/down actions) that allow users to adjust position incrementally without dragging.
+For medium-length lists, drag-and-drop is paired with move controls (e.g., move up/down actions) that allow users to adjust position incrementally without relying on dragging.

 DESIGN JUSTIFICATION

-This hybrid approach balances speed and precision, giving users flexibility to reorder confidently as complexity increases—especially when dragging becomes less accurate.
+This supports speed and precision, giving users flexibility to reorder confidently as complexity increases—especially when dragging becomes less efficient.

 3.